-Lesser widths may be approved by for minor conveyance systems such as rear yard swales upon demonstration that these minor systems are adequate to convey the design flows from the contributing drainage area; are capable of being effectively maintained by the property owner; and, are not crucial to the master stormwater conveyance system.
+Lesser widths may be approved by the County Engineer or their designee for minor conveyance systems such as rear yard swales upon demonstration that these minor systems are adequate to convey the design flows from the contributing drainage area are capable of being effectively, can be maintained by the property owner; and, are not crucial to the master stormwater conveyance system.

-- 10.6.7.3.
-Unless otherwise approved by the public worksengineering services department, no permanent structure shall be allowed within any public or private drainage easement.
-For the purpose of this ordinance, examples of permanent structures that include, but are not limited to: buildings, footings, decks, screened enclosures, patios, swimming pools, and swimming pool decks. - 10.6.7.4.
-The public worksengineering services department may require a drainage right-of-way in lieu of a drainage easement where necessitated by maintenance requirements and functional importance to the contributing drainage easements.
-No structures, whether temporary or permanent, shall be allowed within an area designated as a drainage right-of-way. - 10.6.8.
-Special flood hazard areas and flood prone areas: - 10.6.8.1.
-Construction occurring in special flood hazard areas as identified by the flood insurance rate maps and/or the flood hazard boundary maps shall meet the requirements of the federal emergency management agency national flood insurance program as adopted by Ordinance 98-01 entitled, Flood Plain Ordinance and any revisions and updates thereof. - 10.6.8.2.
-Filling of flood prone areas will be prohibited unless the owner/applicant can mitigate for the lost storage volume by providing other drainage improvements to compensate for the lost storage volume elsewhere within the flood prone area.
+- 10.6.7.37.
+Unless otherwise approved by the County Engineer or their designee engineering services department, no permanent structure shall be allowed within any public or private drainage easement.
+For the purpose of this ordinance, examples of permanent structures that include, but are not limited to: buildings, footings, decks, screened enclosures, patios, swimming pools, and swimming pool decks. - 10.6.7.48.
+The County Engineer or their designee engineering services department may require a drainage right-of-way in lieu of a drainage easement where necessitated by maintenance requirements and functional importance to the contributing drainage easements.
+No structures (except for drainage structures), whether temporary or permanent, shall be allowed within an area designated as a drainage right-of-way. - 10.6.8.
+Special Flood Hazard Areas and flood-prone areas: - 10.6.8.1.
+Construction occurring in special flood hazard areas as identified by the Flood Insurance Rate Maps (FIRMS) flood insurance rate maps and/or the flood hazard boundary maps shall meet the requirements of the Federal Emergency Management Agency's National Flood Insurance Program (NFIP) as adopted by Ordinance 98-01 entitled, Floodplain Ordinance and any revisions and updates thereof. - 10.6.8.2 No filling will be allowed within a FEMA Zone VE.
+Minor grading for drainage purposes, however, is allowed.
+No filling will be allowed in a regulatory floodway as shown on the FIRM, unless a No-Rise Certification meeting FEMA requirements is provided, or a Conditional Letter of Map Revision (CLOMR) has been submitted and approved by FEMA. - 10.6.8.23.
+Filling of flood prone volume sensitive areas will be prohibited unless the owner/applicant can mitigate for the lost storage volume by providing other drainage improvements to compensate for the lost storage volume elsewhere within the flood prone volume sensitive area.
 Other drainage improvements may include compensating storage, downstream conveyance improvements, or, a combination of compensating storage and downstream conveyance improvements.
-No filling shall be allowed within land-locked or closed type basins unless the owner/applicant can demonstrate that the filling activities will not negatively impact other properties within the flood prone area. - 10.6.8.3.
-Flood prone areas shall be designated by the board of county commissioners upon staff recommendations.

-Section 10.7. - Submittal requirements.

-10.7.1.
-The owner/applicant is responsible for including in the stormwater management review submittal sufficient information for the public worksengineering services department to evaluate the environmental characteristics of the affected areas, the potential and predicted adverse impacts of the proposed activity on other lands, and the effectiveness of reducing adverse impacts.
-The public worksengineering services department will establish submittal criteria relating to the contents of all development review submittals.
+No filling shall be allowed within land-locked or closed type basins unless the owner/applicant can demonstrate that the filling activities will not negatively impact other properties within the flood prone volume sensitive area. - 10.6.8.34.
+Volume sensitive areas shall be designated by the Board of County Commissioners upon staff recommendations.
+Approved map of volume sensitive areas will be provided upon request from Engineering Services. - Section 10.7.
+Submittal requirements. - 10.7.1.
+The owner/applicant is responsible for including in the stormwater management review submittal sufficient information for the Engineering Services Department to evaluate the environmental characteristics of the affected areas, the potential and predicted adverse impacts of the proposed activity on other lands, and the effectiveness of reducing adverse impacts.
+The engineering services department will establish submittal criteria relating to the contents of all development review submittals.
 The criteria for submittals shall establish minimum requirements for the contents of construction plans and related design documents to assure requirements herein have been met.
-Other information may be requested if the public worksengineering services department believes the information is reasonably necessary for support of the drainage analysis including maps, charts, graphs, tables, photographs, narrative descriptions, calculations, explanations, and citations to supporting references as appropriate to communicate the required information for responsible evaluation of the
+Other information may be requested if the Engineering Services department believes the information is reasonably necessary for support of the drainage analysis including maps, charts, graphs, tables, photographs, narrative descriptions, calculations, explanations, and citations to supporting references as appropriate to communicate the required information for responsible evaluation of the site.